-Students claiming Youth Allowance or Austudy can claim online at the Department of Human Services website.
+Students claiming Youth Allowance or Austudy can claim online through the Department of Human Services.

-ABSTUDY helps Aboriginal and Torres Strait Islander people who want to stay at school or go on to further studies.
-ABSTUDY is available if you are an Aboriginal or Torres Strait Islander person who undertakes approved full-time or part-time study.
+ABSTUDY helps Aboriginal and Torres Strait Islander students undertaking approved full-time or part-time study.
 ABSTUDY consists of a fortnightly means-tested living allowance, as well as additional components, to help with the costs associated with study.

-For more information about ABSTUDY, visit the Department of Human Services website or call the ABSTUDY line on 132 317.
+For more information about ABSTUDY, contact the Department of Human Services or call the ABSTUDY line on 1800 132 317.